Summary

 The phytoestrogens in soy appear to act like a mild form of menopausal hormone therapy (MHT).
 However, compared with traditional MHT, it would take almost a year of regular soy consumption to have similar health benefits.

-Do not take highly processed soy supplements if you have a high risk of breast cancer, or are a breast cancer survivor.
-Eating moderate amounts of whole soy foods appears to be healthy.
+Highly processed soy supplements are not recommended if you have a high risk of breast cancer, or are a breast cancer survivor.

 Other health benefits of soy